applefi87/Youtube-Splicer/README.md

 2. **Set the range** – Enter the start and end times in seconds for the portion you want to include.
 3. **Arrange clips** – Add as many segments as you like.
 Each entry shows editable ID, start and end fields.
 Drag the icon to reorder or remove items.
 4. **Player at the top** – The page always displays a player area above the list.
 It stays empty until you add the first clip.
 5. **Play** – Use the Play button to watch the combined result or Pause to stop.
+Skip forward or back with Next/Prev buttons.
 Dragging the progress handle pauses playback; press **Play** again to continue from that spot.
 The bar displays clip boundaries, a red dot and a thumbnail preview while seeking.
+Using YouTube's own controls while a video plays does not update the custom bar until **Play** is pressed again.
 6. **Share** – A readonly input field with a copy button encodes your clips into the URL.
 A short‑link option can be added later.

 This project is built with Vite, Vue 3 and Tailwind CSS.
 Clips are stored in an array using the format: